Informed Delivery: Security and privacy

 According to Krebs on Security, Informed Delivery uses a form of authentication known as knowledge-based authentication (KBA) to verify that people signing up truly live at that address.
 KBA authenticates users by asking them a series of multiple choice questions that, presumably, only the user would know the answer to.
-However Krebs has criticized KBA because in his view many of the questions can be answered easily by an attacker accessing social media.
+However, Krebs has criticized KBA because in his view many of the questions can be answered easily by an attacker.
 Informed Delivery executive program director Bob Dixon had indicated that security would be improved by January 2018 by sending a letter confirmation when someone signs up.
 Mail-based verification letters were implemented by USPS in January 2018, and are sent after sign-up to the account address to give the residents the opportunity to remove the Informed Delivery account if desired.